clane86/companion-module-telos-25-seven-program-delay-manager/README.md

 test thoroughly and ensure appropriate safeguards.
 The authors are not responsible for on-air content or operational impact.

+## Install

+Download **PDM-Companion-Module-v1.0.0.tgz** from the Assets section of this release and import it into Bitfocus Companion using the *Import module package* button in the modules section on the left pane.

 ## Version History

 | Version  | Notes                                           |